CometMoon/COMP5111-assignment-Student-Version/guideline.md

 | Randoop3  | 52.2%                        | 42.1%                     | 54.1%                   | 53.16%                    | 43.34%                 | 55.15%               |
 | Randoop4  | 52.3%                        | 42.1%                     | 54.3%                   | 53.16%                    | 43.34%                 | 55.36%               |

+## Coverage for each statement, branch, and line

+Run `{projectroot}/scripts/generateCoverageMap.bat` to generate the report on which statements, which branchs, and which lines are covered or not.
+The report will be located at `{projectroot}/scripts/coverageMap`.

 ## Clean up the generated files

 Run `{projectroot}/scripts/cleanup.bat` to clean up the generated folders and files before next run to prevent potential error.